Thrash Metal Miniseries Pitches of Video Game Fanfic – Sean Kilpatrick

 Streets of Rage

-Blaze, pint-sized, sweat-licked, power-slammed on a mat.
-Apologizing, her male sparring partner endures a combo and puts her down again, face first.
+Sweat-licked little Blaze is slammed to the mat.
+An apologetic male sparring partner endures impuissant combos, then puts her down again, face first.
 She shoves him off, headgear enswathed with bloody hair, shouting: stop holding back, faggot!
 Freeze over credits – Blaze walloped out of frame.
 She changes clothes, strolling about nude, showering before male cops in a locker room.
 Several discuss their urge to lick the mat.
-Whoever raised that bitch should either be beaten or high-fived.
+Whoever raised that bitch should be high-fived in his casket.
 Intense, situated away from everyone, scarred up boxer’s build, Adam observes.

-Her presence an anomalous distraction, any kindness paid feeling worse than abuse, affirmative action under the guise of courtship, Blaze haggles with her sergeant about being taken off vice – sick of playing prostitute.
-She demands placement on their elite gang unit.
-Alternating between cordial common sense and pouty little girl, she tries maneuvering him.
+Her presence an anomalous distraction, any kindness paid feeling worse than abuse, affirmative action under the guise of courtship, Blaze haggles with her sergeant for a promotion.
+Sick of playing prostitute, she demands placement on their elite gang unit.
+Alternating between cordial common sense and pouty child, she tries maneuvering him.
 He defers, handing her a sexual harassment pamphlet.
 And stop sparring like a maniac.
 You turn less tricks all battered up.
 No worker’s comp for the CTE you’re unnecessarily incurring!

-The city is infested by a criminal syndicate.
+A criminal syndicate infests the city.
 Much of the police force has been compromised.
 Blaze complains to Alex, railing a speedbag for punctuation.
 Alex offers logical assessments without being patronizing.
 Underdressed, Blaze pushes for a good word with the gang unit, of which Alex is a member.
 He disguises his want very well, defaulting to filial concern.
 Lust only announces itself in brief moments – rare, suggestive hints Blaze either misses or ignores.
 Often she abuses his free time with her issues, leaving before he can offer anything but an encouraging word.
 To retaliate, torn between concern over her safety and resentment for being taunted, he is equally ambiguous with any expectations concerning entry into the unit.

 In the gym, Adam approaches Blaze and her simp sparring partner, a random orbiter kept a few steps below Alex.
 Seeing Adam, he exits.
 Slip that fucking gear off, Kelly Kawpowski.
 Blaze unstraps and flings each glove against his chest.
 Adam invites her to attack.
 Blaze charges and is jabbed in the throat, an effortless, invisible strike.
 Gagged into shock, struggling to breathe, she almost can’t recover.
 Adam squats next to her, not gloating, monitoring if she’ll survive.
 Why fight like a man?
 Blaze can’t respond, eyes watering.
 Can’t hurt anybody pretending you’re big.
 Maybe just their feelings.
 Other such inspirational gibberish.
 He gets up to her ear and whispers.
 Try gathering the will and you’re still trying.
 Leaving, he slips a card in her bra.

-Blaze holds her head held at an angle.
-Her entire swanlike throat has bruised black.
+Blaze’s entire swanlike throat has bruised shut.
 Alex talks her into wearing a neck brace.
-She instigates, hoarsely stuttering, for Alex to help her seek revenge.
+She instigates, hoarsely stuttering, for Alex to help seek revenge.
 Alex glances at the card, cutting her off, mid-sentence, ushering her out, slamming the door.
 Heal and stop complaining!
 Blaze is confused and upset, her last thread of support lost.
 He finally snapped at the teasing, domineering impositions.
 At home, staring at the card – a printed address – she begins to cry, but stops, very suddenly, punching herself in the face.
 The neck brace cracks, hangs there, bounces off the floor.

 Blaze stands before a condemned building.
 She checks the card again and crawls in through a boarded window.
 Dim light discloses forms wearing formerly white ghees matted with dried blood, chains for belts.
 Alex and Adam step forward.
 Welcome to the city’s worst gang.
 They pair up, bombarding more than sparring, holding back just enough not to kill.
 Her opponent, the only other female there, much larger, kicks Blaze when she bows, throws her across the room again and again.
 Blaze begins crying without sobbing.
 Her opponent steps around her and slams her to the cement.
 Blaze looks at the pair next to them.
 A compound fracture juts out of someone’s leg.
 He laughs, hopping around, congratulating his partner, blood spiraling.
-Clasping hands with her opponent, Blaze is yanked standing, shoulder aslant, and checked, the dislocation corrected with a horrendous pop.
+Blaze clasps hands with her opponent and is yanked standing, shoulder aslant.
 Alex and Adam steal glances.
-Blaze grins, quaveringly, and sweeps her opponent, stomping the knee, somersaulting on top of her, three-striking: diaphragm, throat and eyes.
+Blaze grins, quaveringly, and checks her shoulder into her opponent, correcting it with a horrendous pop, sweeping her, stomping the knee, somersaulting on top, three-striking: diaphragm, throat and eyes.
 She gives a slow, bloody thumbs up.

-A woman in bondage gear and a huge looping whip is rifling through Blaze’s school bag.
+A built woman in bondage gear, wrapped in a whip, rifles through Blaze’s school bag.
 She holds up a gymnastics leotard, unbuttoning, fingering the crotch.
 People laugh.
 Blaze sits up, hitting her head on the ceiling of a dog cage.
 She is naked.
-The woman, built, wraps the mesh.
+The woman wraps the mesh.
 Her eyes are dead.
 Another girl Blaze’s age gets dragged by, spitting at and struggling with the karate gang.
 The woman unfurls her whip, electric surges crinkling, and flicks it backwards, without looking.
 One of the girl’s breasts smacks the wall.
 She clenches up on the ground, holding her chest, hyperventilating.
 Wasteful after two weeks of bratty behavior.
 You’ll be turned out nice, right, honey?
-Now set your little ass against the mesh.
-There’s just enough girth in your breathing holes for them to fit through.
-Test run, you understand.
+Now set your ass against the mesh.
+There’s just enough girth in your breathing holes for a dick to fit through.
 I’ll hold your hand if it hurts.
 Blaze stiffens, staring.
 The woman presses her whip to the cage.
 The metal sings, vibrating.
 Blaze presents her ass, backing to the mesh.
 That’s consent, a karate gang member yells, straddling and tipping the cage up, seesawing her onto him.
 He holds the top, banging her and the cage back down with each thrust.
 The woman pats the other end.
 If only you’d been a virgin, bad girl, we wouldn’t be so brazen as to jump you in this way.
 Blaze stares at her hands grated bloody, refusing to be comforted.
 Flash of a pink room, a dark figure hovering over Blaze the child.
 The karate gang member knots strands of Blaze’s hair around the spires of the cage’s ceiling, thrusting meaner, so his force splays her head back, chin tilted.
 Everything flatters you, even and especially my crimes against you, which is why I shall continue to perform them with gusto, he whispers.
 The woman grinds against her whip handle, watching.

 Blaze, in a montage of strike patterns, has become all sinew, closer to an anatomical drawing.
 She recovers from being hit faster and spars with men, not dominating, but holding her own.
 Leaping over a man, kicking the back of his head, she touches down expertly.
 The man undoes his chain and whips it an inch from her face.
 This provokes a psychotic flashback reaction.
 She bites a hole in her lip, sacrifices her arm to the chain, and boosts over it, roundhousing the guy unconscious.
 Blaze uses the bone sticking out of her forearm to wave Alex over.
 I have some modifications specific to my training I think might help.
 Alex is proud, pleased.